 With her intentions firmly rooted in the African soil of her heritage, Lillian combines her sensitivity for the needs of Africa, with a sound and visionary understanding of business practices that can bring much needed productivity, dignity and security to the people of her motherland.
+She has won a number of awards locally and abroad, including being made an Ashoka Fellow in 2008.

 “What drew my interest to community work were my own roots in a rural community; I have valuable first hand knowledge of problems that the poor and marginalized face.
 Through my work experiences I have realized that the problem of poverty in our society can be addressed more efficiently if those affected are empowered to help themselves.
 I have seen women who are forced to stay in abusive relationships for economic reasons, as well as gifted young people who, with proper assistance, have the potential to do better in life.
 It concerns me that there are so many orphans because of the HIV/Aids pandemic.
 To prepare for a better future, all these problems have to be addressed so as to come up with sustainable solutions.
 I see the Mhani Gingi model as one such solution; it is based on the premise of social practice amongst communities, not in the sense of handouts, but rather on the basis of working together and sharing where possible.
 Its creation was inspired by my desire to solve our pressing social problems.”